sparta-science/engineer-job-posting/macos_ios_contract_to_perm.md

 customized training plans to reduce the chance of injury.
 Our customers are professional and university sports, elite and conventional military, insurance and employers.

-We are looking for macOS/IOS contract engineers to help our mac team build customer facing applications and to pair with other developers new to the macOS/IOS swift world.
+We are looking for 1 or more macOS/IOS CONTRACT engineers to help our mac team build customer facing applications and to pair with other developers new to the macOS/IOS swift world.

 Our macOS/IOS ambitions cover all the bases: